 After achieving worldwide success in one band, let alone two, much can be said for the challenges involved with striking it out on your own as a solo artist.
-Going solo in and of itself can be a scary endeavor and, that said, taking on your first solo effort – while in the same breathe writing bravely for the first time about your deepest and most personal hardship – can be an immeasurable test of courage.
+Going solo in and of itself can be a scary endeavor and, that said, taking on your first solo effort – while in the same breath writing bravely for the first time about your deepest and most personal hardship – can be an immeasurable test of courage.

-So for Rock Vocalist/Songwriter and seasoned Guitarist, Myles Kennedy, the inception of his upcoming debut solo album, Year of the Tiger – set for release on March 9, 2018 via Napalm Records – saw Kennedy boldly delving into uncharted waters.
+So for Rock Vocalist/Songwriter and seasoned Guitarist, Myles Kennedy, the inception of his upcoming debut solo album, Year of the Tiger – set for release on March 9, 2018, via Napalm Records – saw Kennedy boldly delving into uncharted waters.
 This time around, Kennedy has contrasted from his previous musical tendencies as Vocalist of the dynamic Hard Rock outfits The Mayfield Four, Alter Bridge, and Slash featuring Myles Kennedy and The Conspirators.
 On production, veteran Producer Michael “Elvis” Baskette, whose prior work includes several Alter Bridge albums, brought to life the sound Kennedy envisioned for his solo debut.

-A three piece band, joined by Bassist Tim Tournier and Drummer Zia Uddin, on Year of the Tiger, Kennedy has birthed a pure acoustic sound filled amply by authentic arrangements touching on elements of Blues, R&B, Country, and Folk Rock.
-However, more profoundly, Year of the Tiger is centered around a time in Kennedy’s life which until now was understandably too difficult for the songwriter to convey through his music.
+A three-piece band, joined by Bassist Tim Tournier and Drummer Zia Uddin, on Year of the Tiger, Kennedy has birthed a pure acoustic sound filled amply with authentic arrangements touching on elements of Blues, R&B, Country, and Folk Rock.
+However, more profoundly, Year of the Tiger is centered around a time in Kennedy’s life that until now was understandably too difficult for the songwriter to convey through his music.
 In a recent interview with CrypticRock, Kennedy commented: “It’s basically a concept record.
 It basically documents a period in my family’s life when my biological father passed away and essentially what happened after that; how my mother, brother, and I had to start over.
 We ended up leaving where we lived just outside of Boston and started a new life; that is what Year of the Tiger is all about.”
 Needless to say, Year of the Tiger is a very personal record on which Kennedy gives voice to his emotions on losing his father at the age of four, while each track takes the listener on a journey through the good, the bad, and everything in between.

 Kennedy’s evolution begins with the title track, “Year of the Tiger,” as jangling guitar crosses into a melody almost mirroring Led Zeppelin’s “The Battle of Evermore.”
 More fitting to this story is how, under the Chinese Zodiac, 1974, the year Kennedy’s father passed away, was also the “Year Of The Tiger.”
 “The Great Beyond” cries out through a riff of blinding rage accompanied by Kennedy screaming out the words “The Great Beyond!”.
 The direct candor of “Blind Faith” welcomes in the Southern Rock feel of “Devil On The Wall,” which looms overhead like a dark cloud.